How to keep your pool

 time for your size pool, until the Free Chlorine level is

-being maintained in the 1-3 PPM.
+being maintained in the 1-3 PPM and lasts through the night.
 At that point the water

 enough shock to completely destroy all of the algae and